sa6mwa/prokope/README.md

 named *Prokope* (progress in Greek) illustrated below (currently only in Swedish).
-It has similarities to and is compatible with eXtreme Programming specifically (by Kent Beck) and Scrum (mainly by Jeff Sutherland), but includes Klein's Recognitional Planning Model (or Planering Under Tidspress by Peter Thunholm), The Five Paragraph Order, Klein's Situational Awareness Calibration assessment, Pre-Mortem, and the military way of conducting a retrospective, albeit a shorter version, called the After Action Review.
+It has similarities to and is compatible with eXtreme Programming specifically (by Kent Beck) and Scrum (mainly by Jeff Sutherland), but includes Klein & Schmitt's Recognitional Planning Model (or Planering Under Tidspress by Peter Thunholm), The Five Paragraph Order, Klein's Situational Awareness Calibration assessment, Pre-Mortem, and the military way of conducting a retrospective, albeit a shorter version, called the After Action Review.